florianberthier/Final-SQA-final-assignement/README.md

 8. Get a question statistics
 Calculate and return the statistics of a survey question.
 The statistics include a min, max, mean and standard deviation.
 Of course, like every other part, you have to integrate the tests.
 Time: **20 min**.

+One of the interesting metrics to calculate in scrum is velocity metrics.
+Velocity refers to the average amount of work a Scrum team performs during a sprint.
+Measured in story points or hours, it is very useful for forecasting.

 ## Project Documentation

 ## Unit testing and Test-Driven development